 What Can I Expect to Be Paid?
 How Long Does It Take to Get My Money?

 Factoring companies pay based on (1) the length of time the receivables have been outstanding, (2), the number of receivables, and (3) the credit ratings of your customers.

-The factor will review your receivables and give you an initial amount, probably no more than 80 percent of the total, within a few days.
+The factor will review your receivables and give you an initial amount within a few days.
 Then they will charge a fee for the actual collections of 2% to 6%, depending on how difficult the receivables are to collect.
 With the initial discount on the purchase of your receivables and the fees, you will probably get no more than 40 percent of your receivables.
 That's just an estimate; your costs might be different.

 What About My Customers?

 The factoring company wants to treat your customers well, for three reasons: